aminoacid-01/beat-boxd/README.md

 A thin and stylish font for body text

 ## Database Planning
-The album, review and rating models are unique custom models were planned out with the use of [dbdiagram.io](https://dbdiagram.io).
+The album, review and rating models are unique custom models.
+Models and their ERDs were planned out with the use of [dbdiagram.io](https://dbdiagram.io).

 ![db](docs/db.png)